Wildlife Warriors - Anti-Poaching Training

 Malaria – the project is regarded as a low risk malaria area, but please consult your GP for guidance.

-All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
+All volunteers should make sure their Tetanus is up to date.

-Please visit this UK government websiteΒ for more details.
+Please visit the UK government website for more details.

 Volunteer reviews